eriket0107/eriket0107/README.md

 <h3 style="text-align: left;">🔭 I’m currently working at studying techniques about Software Engineering through all the most impactating technologies that are current avaible</h3>
 <br>
-<h3 style="text-align: left;">💬 Come ask me about anythig, it would be pleasure to chat with you!</h3>
+<h3 style="text-align: left;">💬 Come ask me about anythig, I would be pleasured to speak with you!</h3>
 <br>
 <h3 style="text-align: left;">⚡ All that I've study and worked with: </h3>
 <a href="https://www.w3.org/html/" target="_blank">